BlazerChlopiec/Veinia-Framework/README.md

 MonoGame.Extended.Collision is added in the framework as a modified version by default.

+## Note
-Veinia comes with a Block Breaker sample game to help you get started.
+Veinia comes with a few sample games to help you get started.